 The analysis is based on a simulation model belonging to system dynamics (SD) programming.
-Regarding the electricity sector, SD method has been applied7 to study investment cycles and effects of different market designs in a randomly environment (see Teufel et al. (2013) for a review).
+Regarding the electricity sector, SD method has been applied to study investment cycles and effects of different market designs in a randomly environment (see Teufel et al. (2013) for a review).
 SD approach differs widely from traditional approaches (dispatching programming, long-term optimisation, etc.) because it does not focus on market equilibrium.
 The objective of SD is to obtain temporal evolution by modelling dynamic relations between entities.
 As a consequence, SD is a relevant methodology to explore transition effects and business cycles on markets.
 Long-run equilibrium approach (Nicolosi and Fürsch, 2009; Buschnell, 2010) is used in the literature to highlight long-term effects of wind power development.
-But this equilibrium approach presents two main limitations: it does not indicate if the real initial electricity system could evolve toward this equilibrium.
+But this equilibrium approach presents two main limitations: it does not provide any elements on transition phases from one equilibrium to the next equilibrium and does not indicate if the real initial electricity system could evolve toward this equilibrium.
 While equilibrium approach provides the best solution, system dynamics focus on dynamic evolutions of electricity systems.
 Thus, it is a relevant complementary approach to equilibrium models.

 Belonging to SD programming, the model allows to simulate market evolution under investment decisions by a representative agent in a context of perfect competition in which he behaves as a price-taker.
 Decision process requires to anticipate future profitability of different generating technologies by modelling market evolution in a set of scenarios.
-Those future scenarios are obtained by historical simulation rather than by Monte Carlo simulations8, taking into account assumptions on weather, macroeconomic growth and political orientation (through a carbon price).
+Those future scenarios are obtained